Xilinx/Vitis-Tutorials/docs/Pathway3/BuildingAnApplication.md

 ### Reviewing Hardware Build Reports

-For both the compilation and linking stages, run Guidance reports are generated.
-The reports list the command used to compile/link, a report summary, and any violations.
+During the compile, link, and run stages, the guidance is generated that can have several severity levels: errors, advisories, warnings, and critical warnings.
+These are provided during software emulation, hardware emulation, and system builds.

 For *hardware emulation* and *system builds* targeted builds, a `system_estimate_<kernel_name>.<build_target>.<dsa_name>.xtxt` report file is also automatically generated for both the compilation and linking stages.
 It provides the estimated FPGA resource usage and estimated frequency of the hardware accelerated kernel.

-To open the reports, change directory to the associated directory, and use vitis_analyzer to open the profile summary report.
-It will include a section of the guidance report.
+The Vitis analyzer can be used to open these specific reports or can directly open compile_summary, link_summary, or the run_summary reports generated by the compile, link, and run stage.
+When these summary reports are opened, the Vitis analyzer automatically opens the relevant reports.

+Use the following commands to open these reports.

 ```
+vitis_analyzer compile_summary
+vitis_analyzer link_summary
-vitis_analyzer -open profile_summary.csv
+vitis_analyzer run_summary
 ```

 ![guidance](images/guidance_vitis.PNG)

-* The following figure shows an example of the `system_estimate.xtxt` compilation report, it can be viewed by using vitis_analyzer to open the .link_summary file.
+* The following figure shows an example of the guidance report generated during the run stage.
+This can be opened using the run_summary report.

      ![Hardware compilation guidance report](images/system_estimate_example_report_vitis.png)